dajmcdon/tamara-site/_posts/2020-06-15-in-defense-of-wandering.md

 This task of “wandering” may look quite different for each student, as they may have different physical capabilities, disparate surroundings, and diverse restrictions related to social distancing measures.
 In every circumstance, I will encourage my students to meet with me to discuss what “wandering” will look like for them, and I will be flexible for students who prefer or require an adjusted assignment.

-In Wanderlust: A History of Walking, Rebecca Solnit observes that “Walking itself is the intentional act closest to the unwilled rhythms of the body, to breathing and the beating of the heart.
+In _Wanderlust: A History of Walking_, Rebecca Solnit observes that “Walking itself is the intentional act closest to the unwilled rhythms of the body, to breathing and the beating of the heart.
 It strikes a delicate balance between working and idling, being and doing.
 It is a bodily labor that produces nothing but thoughts, experiences, arrivals” (5).
 My approach to online teaching seeks to facilitate such thoughts, arrivals, and experiences through a semester of wandering, both aimless and purposeful.

 ## Equitable and Inclusive Learning

-Similar to many podcasts, I will prepare a landing page (like this one by 99% Invisible) for each episode with lecture notes, images, and links to pertinent online resources and secondary readings.
+Similar to many podcasts, I will prepare a landing page (like [this one](https://99percentinvisible.org/episode/fordlandia/) by 99% Invisible) for each episode with lecture notes, images, and links to pertinent online resources and secondary readings.
 While students may get away from their computer screens to listen to the podcast lecture, this differentiated instruction style will be more equitable for myriad reasons.

 First, UBC students will be taking courses from across the world, and asynchronous lectures will be equally convenient across time zones.
 Furthermore, asynchronous lectures allow students to take in information at their own pace.
 And students with complicated home situations—perhaps they have small children or many roommates that share common spaces—may access recordings when it is optimal for their learning.